bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 pagebrowser.maximumNum...    integer     You don´t need this.
 50
-template.colText             string      Class for a question with answers.              col-md-8 template.colImage            string      Class for the image of a question.              col-md-4 template.wrapQuizTitle1      string      Wrap for the quiz title.                        <h2>
+template.colText             string      Class for a question with answers.              col-md-8 template.colImage            string      Class for the image of a question.              col-md-4 template.col12               string      Class for the text of a question; if no image.  col-12 template.wrapQuizTitle1      string      Wrap for the quiz title.                        <h2>
 template.wrapQuizTitle2      string      Wrap for the quiz title.                        </h2>
 template.wrapQuizDesc1       string      Wrap for the quiz description.                  <h3>